emo-bon/hackathon2022/handson_instructions.md

 Multiple parameters can be set even in this short, 2-step workflow.

-Durint the hands-on, we will discuss some of those and each one of you will edit a parameter.
+During the hands-on, we will discuss some of those and each one of you will edit a parameter.

 Then we will run again the workflow and see what happens!